+Variation

-Variation Test From Min.
+Test From Min.
 Specification Requirement From Max.
+Specification Requirement Remarks

+Penetration distillation residues -10% +10%

+% Residue from distillation -5% % of total distillate: 2 mL may be added or subtracted at any distillation temp. before calculating the % recovered

+Viscosity emulsified asphalts -5% +25%

+Ductility -10%

-Specification Requirement Remarks Penetration distillation residues -10% +10% % Residue from distillation -5% % of total distillate: 2 mL may be added or subtracted at any distillation temp. before calculating the % recovered Viscosity cutback asphalts emulsified asphalts -10% -5% +10% +25% Ductility -10% Flash test cutback asphalt -10% Particle charge NO TOLERANCE - Materials in violation of spec. and any aggregate used in conjunction with its use will, at the Project Manager's discretion, be either rejected or paid for at a unit rate not to exceed 50% of the cost of the materials.
+Particle charge NO TOLERANCE - Materials in violation of spec. and any aggregate used in conjunction with its use will, at the Project Manager's discretion, be either rejected or paid for at a unit rate not to exceed 50% of the cost of the materials.